mingw-w64/mingw-w64.github.io/web/index.md

 #

+Mingw-w64 is a collection of header files, import libraries, libraries and tools that, when combined with a compiler toolchain, such as GCC or LLVM, provides a complete development environment for building native Windows applications and libraries.

-Mingw-w64 is an advancement of the original mingw.org project, created to support the GCC compiler on Windows systems.
-It has forked it in 2007 in order to provide support for 64 bits and new APIs.
-It has since then gained widespread use and distribution.
+Mingw-w64 is an advancement of the original mingw.org project, which was created to support the GCC compiler on Windows systems.
+It was forked in 2007 in order to provide 64-bit support and newer APIs.
+It has since then gained wide use and distribution.

-The development and community are very active and welcoming with new contributors every month and simple installers.

-## Headers, Libraries and Runtime
+**Headers and Libraries:**

 - More than a million lines of headers are provided, not counting generated ones, and regularly expanded to track new Windows APIs.
 - Everything needed for linking and running your code on Windows.
+- Better-conforming and faster math support compared to VisualStudio's.

+**Runtime Libraries:**

 - Winpthreads, a pthreads library for C++11 threading support and simple integration with existing project.
 - Winstorecompat, a work-in-progress convenience library that eases conformance with the Windows Store.
-- Better-conforming and faster math support compared to VisualStudio's.

-## Tools
+**Tools:**

 - gendef: generate Visual Studio .def files from .dll files.
 - genidl: generate .idl files from .dll files.
 - widl: compile .idl files.

-## Friend projects
+## Project Collaborations

 Mingw-w64 interacts a lot with other projects in order to help everyone move forward.
 Contributions have been going to and coming from these projects: